 - DuPage Community Foundation Education Grant – provided by the DuPage Community Foundation in Wheaton.

 As a community-based program, volunteers are always welcome and needed!

 Volunteers provide a variety of services ranging from homework assistance, distributing food, translation services, running craft activities, chaperones for field trips and much more!

 Volunteers are screened by the Police Department to ensure the safety of the children.

-volunteer application.
-Please complete the form and return it to the Center.
-If you have any questions, please feel free to contact Angie Vega at
+If you have any questions or would like to obtain a volunteer application, please feel free to contact Angie Vega at